gammasim/simtools/docs/source/guidelines.rst

 * len gives the length of the input.
 If null, any len is accepted.
 * unit is the astropy unit
 * default must have the same len
 * names is a list of acceptable input names.
-The key in the returned dict will have the name given at the definition of the block (zenithAngle in this example)
+The key in the returned dict will have the name given at the definition of the block (zenith_angle in this example)

 Docker Container for Development